Worried about cookware scratching or cracking your glass top stove? We feel you! Having to repair your glass cooktop can be extremely expensive.

 The most important things to remember when looking for the best cookware for glass cooktops is that the bottom should be flat, smooth, and free of rough spots.

 While we presented only a few cookware options to you, there are hundreds of others that are available on the market.
-We hope that you find exactly what you’re looking for.
+If we had to pick one from our examples, we would choose the KitchenAid professional because it can be moved from stove top to oven and is induction capable.

 Did you enjoy this guide?
 Let us know in the comments and tell us about your favorite glass top stove cookware.